AdobeDocs/experience-platform.en/help/segmentation/api/estimates-and-previews.md

 ## How estimates are generated

-The method of data sampling is dependant on the method of ingestion.
+The method of data sampling getting triggered is dependant on the method of ingestion.

-For batch ingestion, every fifteen minutes, the segments are automatically scanned to see if a newly successful batch was ingested since the last sampling job was run.
-If that is the case, the segments are scanned to see if there's been at least a 5% change in the number of records.
-If the segment matches both of these conditions, a new sampling job is triggered.
+For batch ingestion, every fifteen minutes, the profile store is automatically scanned to see if a newly successful batch was ingested since the last sampling job was run.
+If that is the case, the profile store is subsequently scanned to see if there's been at least a 5% change in the number of records.
+If these conditions are met, a new sampling job is triggered.

-For streaming ingestion, every hour, the segments are automatically scanned to see if there's been at least a 5% change in the number of records.
-If a segment matches this threshold, a new sampling job is triggered.
+For streaming ingestion, every hour, the profile store is automatically scanned to see if there's been at least a 5% change in the number of records.
+If this condition is met, a new sampling job is triggered.

 The sample size depends on the overall number of entities in your profile store.
 These sample sizes are represented in the following table: